MarcoLodini/windows365/Windows365/enterprise/frontline-cloud-pc-session-time-limits.md

 Windows 365 Frontline Cloud PCs in dedicated mode keep the user session active until:

 - The Cloud PC is idle for 30 minutes (default value).
-Two minutes before the idle timeout, the user is notified with a dialog box.
+Two minutes before the idle time limit, the user is notified with a dialog box.
 - The user signs off from the Cloud PC through the start menu.
 - The browser or Windows App is closed (causing the Cloud PC to disconnect).